 The student who demonstrates competency in any of the above areas through the Placement Examinations will not be required to take the corresponding undergraduate courses, provided those courses appear on the student's undergraduate transcript.
 If any of the listed undergraduate courses are not on the student's transcript, the student will be required to take the missing course(s).
-College graduates without a degree in music may complete the above courses at the Seminary or, with permission, at a local university.
+All students must pass the undergraduate piano proficiency exam.
+Information regarding the piano proficiency is located in the Music Student Handbook, which may be obtained in the Music Division Office.